Roboy/gym-roboy/README.md

+# Goals
+This in an implementation of an OpenAI gym environment to train controllers for Roboy.
+They provide standardized interface definitions for RL: https://github.com/openai/gym/tree/master/gym/envs

+The goals of this repo are:
+* To provide flexibility for you to train controllers for different robots (e.g. MSJ Platfrom, Upper Body, etc.).
+* Second, it is straightforward to parallelize the environments s.t. you can scale the controller training with more compute resources.
+* Lastly, we kept it easy to implement communication to  your simulation engine of choice (e.g. to MuJoCo, Gazebo, etc.).

 # Installation
 Python3.5 is required.
 Either use `python3` and `pip3` variants,
 or activate a Python virtual environment.
 If you are using the docker container `deepandreinforced/rl:latest`, you